 Your resource for pregnancy related health information

-Not everyone loves liver as much as I do, for various reasons.
+Not everyone loves liver as much as I do, for several reasons.
 But no one hates liver more than the modern medical system.
-There have been several myths over the decades, in regards to liver, (that have been debunked) that given this previously common table staple a bad name.
+There have been several myths over the decades, regarding liver, (that have been debunked) that given this previously common table staple a bad name.
 Like the "it filters toxins and therefore is toxic."
 Which we know is not the case.
 The liver is not a storage organ for toxins, it is a storage organ for vitamins...which is why it is one of my superfoods.

 Let's come back to this.
-First, before I continue, I think it is pertinent to explain what Vitamin A is, exactly.
+First, before I continue, it is pertinent to explain what Vitamin A is, exactly.

 UNDERSTANDING VITAMIN A

 There are also synthetic versions of vitamin A. These are created in the laboratory, and are often used in supplementation, and in research.
-They tend to be more water-soluble, and easier to regulate in trials, so are often the form used in medical research.
-This for is also more toxic.
+They tend to be more water-soluble, and easier to regulate in trials, so are often the forms used in medical research.
+This form is also more toxic.

 Carotenoids in the diet are converted to retinol (the more usable form of vitamin A).
-The Liver stores vitamin A in an alcohol based form called retinyl esters. (which is why it is such an nutritional powerhouse for dietary retinol - esters are converted to retinol in the small intestines).
+The Liver stores vitamin A in an alcohol-based form called retinyl esters.
+(Which is why it is such a nutritional powerhouse for dietary retinol - esters are converted to retinol in the small intestines).
 There is a negative feedback mechanism in place that "measures" the levels of retinol in the liver.
-When there are adequate levels of vitamin A in the body, there is actually an inhibition of both absorption of carotenoids from the diet and a decrease in conversion to retinol in the liver.
+When there are adequate levels of vitamin A in the body, there is an inhibition of both absorption of carotenoids from the diet and a decrease in conversion to retinol in the liver.
 The ratio varies from 4:1 to 55:1.
 Conversion is also limited in the presence of other nutritional deficiencies, such as zinc.

 Carotenoids are potent antioxidants.
 There are over 750 of them found in plants with only beta-carotene, alpha-carotene and beta-cryptoxanthin being able to convert to vitamin A retinol.
-Beta-carotene is the one most commonly referenced.
+Beta-carotene is the one most referenced.
 On their own, Carotenoids are potent antioxidants that help neutralize toxins in the body.
-In order to provide an actually function, they must be converted to retinol.
-There main dietary function is the serve as a source of retinol, as retinol is the true vitamin A.
+To provide an actual function, they must be converted to retinol.
+Their main dietary function is to serve as a source of retinol, as retinol is the true vitamin A.

 When you hear "Vitamin A" what you should really be hearing is "Retinol."
 This is the usable form of vitamin A in the body.
 It is ESSENTIAL for human health and development.
 It is converted into retinal and retinoic acid dependent on the body's needs.
 Retinol functions on a cellular level, controlling cellular development and growth.
-Retinol plays a very important part in the development of embryos.
+Retinol plays an important part in the development of embryos.
 Retinal is used in eye health and development.
-Retinoic Acid is necessary for hormone function and genetic expression, as well as tooth and bone growth...all important functions for pregnancy, childbirth and fetal development.
+Retinoic Acid is necessary for hormone function and genetic expression, as well as tooth and bone growth...all crucial functions for pregnancy, childbirth, and fetal development.

 BACK TO THE STUDIES: VITAMIN A TOXICITY FEAR

 So, this specific study that is mentioned in the New York Times was a survey study done at Boston University School of Medicine.
-Meaning the Dr. conducting the study interviewed 22,748 pregnant woman.
-He did in depth interviewing into the supplements they were taking and the foods they were eating.
+Meaning the Dr. conducting the study interviewed 22,748 pregnant women.
+He did in-depth interviews into the supplements they were taking and the foods they were eating.
 98.6% of the women interviewed were well under the toxic amount of vitamin A. Those that were consuming higher amounts, received the majority of this Vitamin A in synthetic form from prenatal vitamins and fortified foods.
-When you read the actual article published in the New England Journal of Medicine, very little of the vitamin A supplied was via natural foods.
+When you read the actual article published in the New England Journal of Medicine, little of the vitamin A supplied was via natural foods.
 The majority was via supplementation.

-The link between dietary Vitamin A and birth defects is literally non-existent.
-In fact, you would need to consume in excess of 20,000 iu per day of retinol (not beta-carotene) over the course of weeks/months in order to induce an overdose dietarily. (if you are eating that much liver, you like liver way more than I am giving the population credit for.)
+The link between dietary Vitamin A and birth defects is, literally, non-existent.
+In fact, you would need to consume more than 20,000 IU per day of retinol (not beta-carotene) over the course of weeks/months to induce an overdose dietarily.
+(If you are eating that much liver, you like liver way more than I am giving the population credit for.)
 Not a single study links beta-carotene consumption to birth defects.

-Because liver is a rich source of retinol (via esters), it has been the dietary black sheep for the prenatal diet since the first study linked high levels of vitamin A (via synthetic).
-The amount of vitamin A reserves found in liver is not static and can range from 3,000 iu per 3 oz to 12,000 iu per 3 oz, with some sources (depending on region and diet) can be upward of 25,000 iu per ounce serving.
+Because liver is a rich source of retinol (via esters), it has been the dietary black sheep for the prenatal diet since the first study linked elevated levels of vitamin A (via synthetic).
+The amount of vitamin A reserves found in liver is not static and can range from 3,000 IU per 3 oz to 12,000 IU per 3 oz, with some sources (depending on region and diet) can be upward of 25,000 IU per ounce serving.
 This includes your cod liver oil fish oil supplements.